Radon Testing and Your Health

-Radon gas is a very dangerous, airborne toxin.
-When these toxins get into the lungs they get trapped.
-With nowhere to go, the toxins and particles that are carried in the air build up over time.
-This buildup may lead to a deadly, lifelong illness: Lung cancer.
-Radon is a colorless, odorless, tasteless gas.
-Radon gas usually goes undetected in many households until it is too late and family members contract lung cancer.
-This is why homeowners need to be knowledgeable in how to test for this deadly gas, and how to take action to reduce the problem if it should occur.
+Radon gas is a dangerous, airborne toxin that is tasteless, odorless and impossible to detect without conducting a test.
+When these toxins enter the lungs through the air, they get trapped.
+The toxins build up over time and may lead to serious health issues, even causing lung cancer.
+This is why homeowners need to be knowledgeable in how to test for this deadly gas, and how to take action to reduce the problem it should occur.

-If a homeowner decides to test the home for Radon gas, they first need to acquire a test kit and understand what test kits are.
-Two of the main test kits are either Short-Term or Long-Term test kits.
+If a homeowner decides to test their home for radon gas, they first need to acquire a test kit and understand the types: Short-term or Long-term.
 Both of these test kits are passive devices, which means that they do not need power to function.
-Short-Term test kits last about 2-7 days.
-The test kits are either alpha track detectors, charcoal canisters, charcoal liquid scintillation detectors and/or cardboard kits.
-These can sometimes be available in hardware stores, and SWAT Environmental are happy to provide you with them as well.

-Testing is the only way to know if your family is in danger of lifelong health defects.
-Radon is a serious, airborne toxin and should be treated similarly.
-SWAT Environmental is happy to assist you with acquisition of test kits, and to answer any questions you may have.
-Please get in touch and get a test kit for the home.
-One little test can go a long way in the health and safety of your family.
+Testing is the only way to know if your family is in danger of lifelong health impacts.
+Radon is a serious, airborne toxin and should be treated appropriately.
+SWAT Environmental can assist with acquiring a test kit and we are happy to answer any questions.